Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Methodology

-In this section, we present our proposed framework based on the findings in Section~\ref{sec:visiting}.
-Specifically, we find that we can easily achieve this goal by slightly modifying multi-dimensional scaling (MDS), a classical dimensionality reduction technique~\cite{cox2008multidimensional}.
-The core idea of MDS is to obtain distance-preserving features by an eigen-decomposition problem.
-Specifically, we denote the distance matrix as $\mathbf{D}_{i,j} = \mathcal{D}\left(\mathbf{F}_{i,:},\mathbf{F}_{j,:}\right)$ and further construct a similarity matrix $\mathbf{S}\in\mathbb{R}^{N\times N}$ as follows:
+In this section, we present our proposed method based on the findings in Section~\ref{sec:visiting}.
+Specifically, we find that we can easily achieve the goal by slightly modifying multi-dimensional scaling (MDS), a classical dimensionality reduction technique~\cite{cox2008multidimensional}, as a plug-in for the existing neural networks.